KhronosGroup/Vulkan-Tools/BUILD.md

 This repository contains the source code necessary to build the following components:

 - vulkaninfo
-- cube and cubepp demos
+- vkcube and vkcubepp demos
 - mock ICD

 ### Installed Files